Pet Micro-Chipping & Registration

 A vet or accredited implanter can microchip your pet and fill out a Permanent Identification Form.
 The vet or implanter will forward the form to Council to have your pet entered on the NSW Companion Animals Register.
 You will then be sent a Certificate of Identification and Lifetime Registration form.

-Fines: If you fail to have your cat or dog micro-chipped when required to do so, you may be issued with fines starting at $165 to a potential maximum of $5,500.
+If you fail to have your cat or dog micro-chipped when required to do so, you may be issued with a fine

 All dogs and cats, other than exempt ones, must be registered from the time the animal is six months old.
 Registration is a one-off process that applies for the lifetime of the animal.

-Registration fees are set by the NSW Government: NSW Registration fees
+Registration fees are set by the NSW Government.

 Some discounts apply for de-sexed animals only.
 Additional discounts are available for pensioners or for de-sexed animals adopted from a recognized animal rescue agency or pound.
 To receive these discounts you will need to present evidence by way of a de-sexing certificate and, if applicable a pensioner card or rescue agency adoption papers.